hexalellogram/mac-setup/mackup.md

 - Logitech Options (sync handled by Logitech account)
 - Microsoft Edge (sync handled by Microsoft account)
 - Steam (Game Sync handled internally by Steam Cloud)
-- Visual Studio Code (sync handled by Settings Sync extension)
+- Visual Studio Code (sync handled by VSCode internal settings sync)

 ## Applications that do not need sync (and are not covered by Mackup)